maiconpml/data-structures/README.md

 # data-structures
-A simple collection of data structures in C and C++
+A simple collection of data structures in C and C++.